tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **1d.**

 My presumption would be that Huffman does not improve the performance for this, since there are no frequencies to push to the top.
-There is simply nothing for the algorithm to do.
+There is simply nothing for the algorithm to do and as such we can expect it to be the same as fixed cost.

 I created a few of my own files to test this, and it upheld this presumption.
 These files are located in the repository if you wish to view them.

+see main.py for the code to generate this:

 | file               |   fixed cost |   huffman cost |   ratio |
 |--------------------|--------------|----------------|---------|